 Cranberry Slough Nature Preserve is the Forest Preserves’ top ecological priority.
 The 372-acre site is distinguished by its peat bog ecosystem and rolling upland woods and is the fifth oldest nature preserve site in Illinois.
 Cranberry Slough faces considerable challenges including brush and other invasive plants that create barriers between healthy pockets, limiting habitat and making it less inviting to visitors.

 For this project, the Forest Preserves will remove 20 acres of honeysuckle shrubs and other invasive plants along 95th Street and the Cranberry Slough parking lot.
 Additionally, this project will provide re-sprout control in areas cleared of invasive brush last year to ensure the shrubs do not re-invade.
+Proceeds from the Conservation Cup were used to support this grant.
 The Forest Preserves of Cook County’s Resource Management Department will manage the program.

 Online Volunteer Training ($4,500)